CybrChick007/EventPlanner/public/README.md

 There is a shared css file that everyone can edit.
 The common.js javascript file must be linked in a script tag at the bottom of each document for common functionality, like google auth (???).

+## CSS Toolkit

+In style.css, the following properties are defined for common use:
+ - `button` class - green button
+ - `warn-button` class - red button

 ## Tasks

 ### Lavan